 Official maroon and gold should be used prominently on all University websites.
 Dark and light versions of maroon and gold may be used to complement the official colors.

-Any secondary colors may be used with University branding, except any combinations that appear similar to other primary color combinations for Universities within the Big10.
-For secondary color options, see the University Relations website.
+Any secondary colors may be used sparingly as an accent with University branding.
+Exceptions include any combinations that appear similar to other primary color combinations for Universities within the Big10.
+For secondary accent color options, see the University Relations website.

 The default color palette for Folwell is enabled out of the box.